 Corsair Boeing 747-400

 The French charter airline that is part of TUI group, Corsair operates a fleet of three 747-400s out of its base at Paris Orly airport.

 The Corsair 747s can be caught on flights between Paris Orly and the fairly exotic destinations of:

 - Saint-Denis (Reunion)

 - Fort-de-France (Martinique, until the first week of May 2018).

 El Al Boeing 747-400

-El Al from Israel operates one 747-400 freighter, as well as five of the type in passenger configuration.
-Unfortunately, with new 787s entering the airline’s fleet, the older aircraft in its fleet including the 747s are expected to leave the fleet over the next year or two.
+El Al from Israel operates one 747-400 freighter, as well as four of the type in passenger configuration.
+Unfortunately, with new 787s having joined the airline’s fleet, the older aircraft in its fleet including the 747s are expected to be retired shortly.

 Iraqi Airways Boeing 747-400